Protoboard/blend/README.md

 - `grunt build-full` builds, runs tests, generates documentation
 - `grunt build-quick` builds

-Build artifacts will be placed in folder "dist".
+Build artifacts will be placed under each module's "lib" folder as well as in "public".

 ### Tests